MohamedElaraby99/tracker-tool/Ackee-master/docs/FAQ.md

 ### Are page views unique?

-No, the views aren't unique, because Ackee can't track returning users for individual pages.
-This is because Ackee isn't storing a browsing history of your users.
+No, the views aren't unique, because FikraTracker can't track returning users for individual pages.
+This is because FikraTracker isn't storing a browsing history of your users.

 Examples: